Ouster Inc. (OUST) Shares Down Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at OUST starting from Brunelle Anna, who sale 3,067 shares at the price of $1.10 back on Dec 16.
-After this action, Brunelle Anna now owns 2,320,623 shares of Ouster Inc., valued at $3,382 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at OUST starting from Tewksbury Ted L III, who sale 326,248 shares at the price of $1.11 back on Feb 27.
+After this action, Tewksbury Ted L III now owns 982,998 shares of Ouster Inc., valued at $363,310 using the latest closing price.

-SPENCER DARIEN, the EVP of Global Operations of Ouster Inc., sale 2,467 shares at $1.10 during a trade that took place back on Dec 16, which means that SPENCER DARIEN is holding 1,595,787 shares at $2,715 based on the most recent closing price.
+Brunelle Anna, the Chief Financial Officer of Ouster Inc., sale 3,067 shares at $1.10 during a trade that took place back on Dec 16, which means that Brunelle Anna is holding 2,320,623 shares at $3,382 based on the most recent closing price.

 Stock Fundamentals for OUST